 Small-scale protuberances, irregular windows, and a gantry crane for the delivery of furniture punctuate the façade, and a big black blob surrounds the main window (a ninja sign for the authors, the eye patch of a giant panda, in the adolescent mind of the original client’s daughter).

 A suspended concrete box was expressly created for the child over the kitchen, an interpretation of the theme of the “house within the house. “

 About Bolles + Wilson

-Bolles+Wilson is an architecture firm established by Julia Bolles and Peter Wilson, both Architectural Association (AA) graduates.
-Established in London, the firm moved to Münster after winning the design competition for the Münster City Library.
-Other major works include the Luxor Theatre in Rotterdam (2001) and the Helmond City Library (2010).
+Bolles+Wilson is an architecture firm established by Julia Bolles and Peter Wilson, both Architectural Association (A.A.) graduates.
+Set in London, the firm moved to Münster after winning the Münster City Library design competition.
+Other significant works include the Luxor Theatre in Rotterdam (2001) and the Helmond City Library (2010).

 PETER WILSON was born in Melbourne in 1950.
 He studied at the University of Melbourne (1968-1970) and the Architectural Association in Lomfl (1972-1974).

 JULIA BOLLES WILSON was born in 1948 in Münster and studied at the University of Karlsruhe (1968-1976) and the A.A. in London (1978-19M while Wilson was Unit Master (1978-1988).